-Should you require any hard copies of documents that are on our school website then these can be requested from our school office.
+Should you require any paper copies of documents that are on our school website then these can be requested from our school office – please contact [email protected]

 We are always keen to hear your views on our school.
 A Parents Comments and Suggestions Box is situated outside the main office.
 It is regularly reviewed by the Leadership Team and Governing Body.